 Changing demographics also explain some of the shift.
-Alcoholism has not increased in men, but has in women as well as in the elderly population.
-The advancing age of the Boomer generation, and the increased problem with retirement-age addiction, is doubtless a factor.
+Alcoholism has not increased in men but with women and alcoholism as well as in the elderly population.
+The advancing age of the Boomer generation and the increasing problem with retirement-age addiction is doubtless a factor.

 Recovery is Possible, and Treatment Works

 Regardless of why alcoholism is spiking, the fact remains that it’s a big problem.
-Addiction to alcohol can have a corrosive effect on physical, mental, financial, and relational health.
+The current alcoholism crisis is showing that addiction to alcohol can have a corrosive effect on physical, mental, financial, and relational health.
 The good news is that, no matter how bleak alcohol addiction seems, recovery is always attainable through the proper clinical intervention.

 Alcoholism is a true mental health condition, but the right therapeutic approach can put it in check—and open the door to lifelong recovery.
 To learn more about freedom from alcohol addiction, reach out to our recovery specialists at Get Real Recovery today.
 Break the cycle of addiction today!